How And Why Do Cats Clean Themselves? A Guide To Grooming, Licking, Biting, And Self-Bathing

 Don’t get us wrong.
 Out of all popular domesticated animals, including dogs, cats are most definitely the cleanest.
 However, there are certain things which they simply can’t deal with, no matter how determined.

-As your cat is trying to untangle its matted fur, it’s also shedding it.
+As your cat is trying to untangle his matted fur, it’s also shedding it.
 Furthermore, it’s also swallowing hairballs, which lead to vomiting, gastrointestinal issues, and other problems.

 On top of that, the cat hair falling from your pet’s body isn’t 100% clean just because your cat has licked it.
 It’s still carrying allergen agents, dust, oils, and debris.

-No matter how thoroughly your furball is nibbling through its fur, it can never fully get rid of ticks, fleas, and other parasites.
+No matter how thoroughly your furball is nibbling his fur, it can never fully get rid of ticks, fleas, and other parasites.

 As clean as cats are, they can easily contract worms and other internal parasites.
 Your furry pal’s inborn instincts for hygiene won’t tell it that it’s not supposed to wander around a dirty spot, sniff infected feces, or eat an infected rodent.